pleiszenburg/zugbruecke/README.rst

 returned by a DLL pointing to memory allocated by the DLL are problematic, too.

-pycrosscall is intended to once offer ways to copy memory from the Unix side to the Wine side as well as in the opposite direction, but those operations must likely (a) be triggered by the programmer (manually, so to speak) and (b) require knowledge
+zugbruecke is intended to once offer ways to copy memory from the Unix side to the Wine side as well as in the opposite direction, but those operations must likely (a) be triggered by the programmer (manually, so to speak) and (b) require knowledge